 AICD, activation-induced cell death; ANKL, aggressive NK cell leukemia; CD, cluster of differentiation; CDR3, complementarity determining region 3; CLPD-NK, chronic lymphoproliferative disorders of NK cells; CMV, cytomegalovirus; CTL, cytotoxic T lymphocyte; EBV, Epstein-Barr virus; FS, Felty syndrome; HLA, human leukocyte antigen; HSTCL, hepatosplenic T-cell lymphoma; HTLV, human T-cell leukemia virus; IL, interleukin; KIR, killer immunoglobulin-like receptor; LGL, large granular lymphocyte; LGLL, large granular lymphocytic leukemia; NK, natural killer cell; NK-LGL, natural killer cell–large granular lymphocyte; PDGF, platelet-derived growth factor; PI3K, phosphatidylinositol 3′-kinase; RF, rheumatoid factor; STAT, signal transducer and activator of transcription; TCR, T-cell receptor; T-LGLL, T-cell large granular lymphocytic leukemia; WHO, World Health Organization.

 Large granular lymphocytic leukemia (LGLL) was initially described in the 1970s,1,2 and further characterized in 1985,3 as a clonal disorder of cytotoxic cluster of differentiation (CD)8+ T-cells involving blood, marrow, liver, and spleen, and clinically manifesting as an indolent proliferation of large granular lymphocytes (LGLs).
 Normally LGLs comprise 10 to 15 percent of blood mononuclear cells and may be either surface CD3+ (T-cell) or surface CD3– (natural killer [NK] cell).
-The absolute number of LGLs in the blood of normal subjects is 0.2 to 0.4 × 109/L. According to the 2008 World Health Organization (WHO) Classification of Tumors of the Hematopoietic and Lymphoid Tissues, T-cell large granular lymphocytic leukemia (T-LGLL) is defined as a ...
+The absolute number of LGLs in the blood of normal subjects is 0.2 to 0.4 × 109/L. According to the 2008 World Health Organization (WHO) Classification of Tumors of the Hematopoietic and Lymphoid Tissues, T-cell large granular lymphocytic leukemia (T-LGLL) is defined ...